 Despite the prime location of the site however, the ground conditions of the park as a whole were poor, with waterlogged soft clay overlying hard rocks.
 Landslides were common, and foundations had to be carefully considered in the making of this temporary, demountable structure.
 One of the park’s main service routes also runs directly beneath the site, which affected excavation proposals; we suggested strip footings bearing onto the remediated ground to support the lightweight steel frame, which removed the need for subterranean works and the possibility of clashes with the services below.

-The superstructure comprises steel trusses forming a simple box structure, which will be partly exposed and partly clad in a bespoke tensile fabric; stability will be gained by bracing installed in covered areas.
-SIP panels for the internal structure will be developed off site to speed up the construction process, with standardised panels forming a separate system from the steel primary structure.
+The superstructure comprises steel trusses forming a simple box structure, which was partly exposed and partly clad in a bespoke tensile fabric; stability was gained by bracing installed in covered areas.
+SIP panels for the internal structure were developed off site to speed up the construction process, with standardised panels forming a separate system from the steel primary structure.

-The tensile fabric will form the actuated façade, a secondary structure connected to the steel frame via dampened connectors to minimise vibrations.
-This high-tech façade will be linked to a camera inside the pavilion which photographs visitors, and will then form 3D, protruding outlines of their faces on the surface of the fabric.
+The tensile fabric formed the actuated façade, a secondary structure connected to the steel frame via dampened connectors to minimise vibrations.
+This high-tech façade was linked to a camera inside the pavilion that photographed visitors, which then formed 3D protruding outlines of their faces on the surface of the fabric.